 If you or your pet is bitten

 If you or your pet is bitten, wash the bite well with soap and water right away.
 If you are injured, see a health care provider as soon as possible.
 If your pet is injured, they should see their veterinarian as soon as possible.
 Report the bite.
 For more information on Animal Bites, click here: Dog-Cat Bites.
-For information on how rabies is transmitted, click here: How is rabies transmitted? | Transmission | CDC
+For information on how rabies is transmitted, click here: Clinical Overview of Rabies | Centers for Disease Control and Prevention

 How to report a bite